Quizlet Romeo And Juliet Act 2

 Themes Explored in Act 2

-Act 2 delves into several central themes that resonate throughout the play.
+Act 2 walks through several central themes that resonate throughout the play.

 Significant Quotes from Act 2